Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 ![MyBIS Logo](public/images/logo.png)

-# Resern BIS List - World of Warcraft Item Tracker
+# Revz BIS List - World of Warcraft Item Tracker

 ## About the Project

-**Resern BIS List** is a web application created for World of Warcraft players who want to keep track of their "Best in Slot" (BIS) gear for their characters.
-The application allows users to add characters, add BIS items for each character, and mark which items have been collected.
-This provides players with an easy way to visualize their progression for gear collection.
+**Revz BIS List** is a web application created for World of Warcraft players who want to track their **Best in Slot (BIS)** gear for their characters.
+The app allows users to add characters, manage BIS items, and mark items as collected.
+This gives players an easy way to visualize their progression towards full BIS gear.

-The application is now live and available at `www.resernbis.com`.
+The application is live and available at **www.revzbis.com**.
 Feel free to visit and try it out!

-_Please note that this project is in its early stages and is still under active development.
-If you'd like to download and run your own local version, feel free to do so._
+_Please note that this project is still under active development.
+You are welcome to download, contribute, or run your own local version._

-### How Resern BIS List Looks
+### Preview Screenshots

 **Home Page:**
 ![Home Page](public/images/home_screenshot.png)